Federal free school meal waivers set to expire June 30

 (NewsNation) — On July 1, the universal free school lunch will be no more.

-The federal pandemic-era waivers that provided free meals to all students, regardless of economic status, is expiring June 30.
+The federal pandemic-era waivers that provided free meals to all students, regardless of economic status, are expiring June 30.

 Since former President Donald Trump signed the COVID-19 aid package in 2020, 10 million additional children have been able to eat free school meals regularly.
 Millions more received after-school dinners and families were given the additional flexibility to pick up meals for their kids.